The goat’s cheese pesto alone is worth trying out this veggie recipe…

 - about 400g / 12oz spinach leaves

-- For the portobello mushrooms, first combine the olive oil, garlic and balsamic vinegar in a small bowl and brush it on the bottom of the portobellos mushrooms, Then season well with salt and pepper and let the portobellos marinate covered with clingfilm for at least 2 hours.
+- For the portobello mushrooms, first combine the olive oil, garlic, and balsamic vinegar in a small bowl and brush it on the bottom of the portobellos mushrooms, Then season well with salt and pepper and let the portobellos marinate covered with clingfilm for at least 2 hours.

-- For the pesto, first put the goat’s cheese, basil leaves, garlic, Parmesan cheese and pine nuts in a food processor and blitz until combined, scraping down the sides when necessary.
-Then trickle in the olive oil in a small stream whilst the food processor is running to see the pesto come together.
+- For the pesto, first put the goat’s cheese, basil leaves, garlic, Parmesan cheese, and pine nuts in a food processor and blitz until combined, scraping down the sides when necessary.
+Then trickle in the olive oil in a small stream while the food processor is running to see the pesto come together.
 Season to taste, likely only a good grating of black pepper is needed.
 Transfer to a container and set aside in the fridge.

 - Brush the vegetables with olive oil and season them with some salt and pepper.
 In batches, grill the vegetables in a griddle pan or a heavy-based frying pan on medium-high heat until they still have some bite.
 Use the heavy-based frying pan to saute the spinach in 1 tbsp of olive oil.
 (I used my sandwich grill for the aubergine, portobellos and bell peppers to speed things up).

-- In the meantime, pre-heat your oven to 85℃ / 185℉ and arrange the cooked vegetables on a tin foil lined baking sheet to keep them warm until all the veggies are done and you are ready to plate up.
+- In the meantime, pre-heat your oven to 85℃ / 185℉ and arrange the cooked vegetables on a tinfoil-lined baking sheet to keep them warm until all the veggies are done and you are ready to plate up.

 - Start the vegetable stacks with the portobello mushroom (bottom side up) and then alternate (thin) layers of the pesto and the other vegetables.

 These vegetable stacks are very versatile.
 On a toasted slice of sourdough bread, these vegetable napoleons (even cold) are delightful for brunch or lunch.
 If the portobello mushrooms are big enough, you can have them as a kick-ass veggie burger.
-Just bung a stack between a burger bun liberally schmeared with goat’s cheese pesto and you’re good to go.
+Just bung a stack between a burger bun liberally schmeared with goat’s cheese pesto, and you’re good to go.